ACCC Insurance Review – 2023 Guide

 - File a Claim and track an existing claim

 - Download the new ACCC Insurance App

-One key feature of the ACCC website is it’s in both English and Spanish.
+One key feature of the ACCC website is in English and Spanish.
 Many customers, especially those in the south, only speak Spanish.
-Having the site in Spanish is a key competitive advantage that helps serve the growing Latino population.
+Having the site in Spanish is a critical competitive advantage that helps serve the growing Latino population.

-The insurance website also provides contact information and how to get ahold of an agent or company representative.
-It’s important to note that normal business hours are 9 to 6 PM central time.
+The insurance website also provides contact information and how to get a hold of an agent or company representative.
+It’s important to note that regular business hours are 9 to 6 PM central time.
 The new insurance app is available for iOS and Android users.
 Once downloaded, customers can use the app to make payments, set up future or recurring payments, check their policy, and print out an identification card.

 Available Payment Methods